Smoked Queso Dip

 • Velveeta cheese

-• Pork sausage, fully cooked
+• Pork sausage: You can substitute any fully cooked ground meat.

 • Diced tomatoes and green chilies